dotnet/AspNetCore.Docs/aspnetcore/test/dev-tunnels.md

 :::image type="content" source="~/test/dev-tunnels/_static/dev-tunnels-tool-window.png" alt-text="Dev Tunnels tool window.":::

-To open this window, Use the **Show Dev Tunnels Window** menu option in the debug dropdown.
-Or select **View** > **Other Windows** > **Dev Tunnels**.
+To open the **Dev Tunnels** window, select the **Show Dev Tunnels Window** menu option in the debug dropdown.
+Alternatively, select **View** > **Other Windows** > **Dev Tunnels**.

-From this tool window, create a new tunnel by selecting the green `+` button.
-When you create a tunnel from the tool window, it isn't automatically set as the active tunnel like it is when a tunnel is created from the debug dropdown.
+From the **Dev Tunnels**  window, create a new tunnel by selecting the green `+` button.
+When a tunnel is created from the **Dev Tunnels** window, it isn't automatically set as the active tunnel like it is when a tunnel is created from the debug dropdown.

-Delete a tunnel by using the red `x` button on the right side.
+Delete a tunnel by using the red `x` button to the right of the tunnel.

 ## Tunnel URL environment variable support

 The dev tunnels feature provides a way to get the tunnel URL of a project programmatically at run time.
-When you launch an app that uses a tunnel, Visual Studio creates an environment variable named `VS_TUNNEL_URL`.
-This is the URL for the tunnel that is used for the current project.
-It can be useful when you're integrating the application with an external service, and you need the URL to pass to the external service.
+When an app is launched that uses a tunnel, Visual Studio creates the environment variable `VS_TUNNEL_URL`.
+The `VS_TUNNEL_URL` value is the URL for the tunnel that is used for the current project. `VS_TUNNEL_URL` can be useful when integrating the app with an external service, where the tunnel URL needs to be passed to the external service.

-If multiple ASP.NET Core projects are configured to start in Visual Studio, the app that is starting up will get an environment variable for any project that started before it.
+If multiple ASP.NET Core projects are configured to start in Visual Studio, the app that is starting up gets an environment variable for any project that started before it.
 The pattern for this variable name is `VS_TUNNEL_URL_{ProjectName}`, where `{ProjectName}` is the name of the other project.
 For example, consider this example showing two projects set to start:

 :::image type="content" source="~/test/dev-tunnels/_static/multi-project-start.png" alt-text="Startup projects selection page showing MyWebApi and MyWebApp both starting, in that order.":::

 Since MyWebApi is above MyWebApp, it's started before the MyWebApp project.
-When the MyWebApi project is started, it will receive its tunnel URL in `VS_TUNNEL_URL`.
-When the MyWebApp project is started, it will receive its own tunnel URL in `VS_TUNNEL_URL` and the other project's tunnel URL in `VS_TUNNEL_URL_MyWebApi`.
+When the MyWebApi project is started, it receives its tunnel URL in the `VS_TUNNEL_URL` environment variable.
+When the MyWebApp project is started, it receives its own tunnel URL in `VS_TUNNEL_URL` and the other project's tunnel URL is provided in the `VS_TUNNEL_URL_MyWebApi` environment variable.

 To illustrate, the following highlighted lines of code have been added to the *Program.cs* file in MyWebApp: